Tenant / Community Opportunity to Purchase

 • Outreach and education: In addition to ample notification periods, tenants need substantial information, outreach, and resources to make decisions about TOPA/COPA and actualize their rights.

 • Technical assistance: Cities and states should provide robust funding to offer adequate technical assistance, including legal counsel and representation.
-Washington, DC's TOPA program funds support staff at community organizations to support tenants in exercising their TOPA rights.
-Residents often need support post-purchase and cities must continue providing strong technical assistance to help them succeed as first-time homeowners.
+Washington, DC's TOPA program funds support staff at community organizations who help tenants in exercising their TOPA rights.
+Residents often need support post-purchase and cities must continue providing strong technical assistance to help them succeed in long-term property stewardship.

 • Enforcement: Cities and states should outline enforcement mechanisms and ensure adequate staffing to enforce a TOPA/COPA policy effectively.
-The policy should also give tenants a legal recourse outside of the municipality, such as third-party enforcement, to strengthen enforcement and provide residents with greater recourse options.
+The policy should also give tenants legal recourse options outside of municipal enforcement, such as third-party legal standing, to strengthen enforcement and give residents greater recourse power to assert their rights.

 Where Is It Working